 Be sure you’re in God’s will.
 We took a few moments in discussing how to find out the will of God, and how to do it.
 Do you remember that?
 I trust it was of some value to you.
 And then Peter cites the example of our blessed Lord Jesus Himself, for Christ because He, because all of this leads up to the statement, because Christ also hath once suffered for sins, the just for the unjust, that He might bring us to God.
 The thrust then the entire thrust and motive in enduring anything is to bring the other person into right relationship with your Lord, so that you look at the circumstances in which you are living in any given situation you look at the circumstances, not as something that you have to get through with, merely yes, you have to go through it, but you look at the circumstances as something that God can use to bring somebody else closer to our blessed Lord.
 Because Jesus did the same thing, He went through with the cross to bring us.
 You and I go through with our much less onerous sufferings.
 Anything that you and I suffer can’t begin in any way to compare with what the Lord Jesus Christ bore for us on the cross.

 But the parallel is there in the kind of experience that it is.
 You and I go through with whatever tests and sufferings we have not just to get through them, but to see that God uses them to bring other people into the knowledge of the Lord Jesus Christ.
 Now, there’s a difficult passage here, and I’m not gonna pretend to expound it because I don’t know the answer.
-He says Christ went and preached under the spirits in prison, which sometimes were disobedient, when once the long-suffering of God waited in the days of no of, while the arc was preparing.
+He says Christ went and preached under the spirits in prison, which sometimes were disobedient, when once the long-suffering of God waited in the days of Noah, while the ark was preparing.
 The like figure where until even baptism, does also now save us, not the putting away, of the faithful, the flesh but the answer of a good conscience, toward God by the resurrection of Jesus Christ who has gone into heaven and is on the right hand of God, angels, of authorities and powers being made subject unto him.

 Over in chapter four, he has the same reference.
 For this was the Gospel preached also to them that are dead, that they might be judged, according to men in the flesh but live according to God in the spirit.
 Now, as I say, I don’t pretend to understand all of this I do know, however, that it says the Lord Jesus, and this probably occurred during the days between His crucifixion and His resurrection.
 That is what most theologians say that it says, as a matter of fact, I dwell on the fact and not trying to explain it until I get to heaven, that the Lord Jesus Christ went and declared His redemptive work, the Gospel, Peter calls it.